Mexican power utility says WhiteWater Midstream being probed over contracts

-MEXICO CITY, July 16 (Reuters) - U.S. firm WhiteWater Midstream LLC is under investigation in Mexico and the United States for possible corruption in its contracts with Mexico's state-run power utility, the utility said in statement on Friday.
+MEXICO CITY (Reuters) - U.S. firm WhiteWater Midstream LLC is under investigation in Mexico and the United States for possible corruption in its contracts with Mexico’s state-run power utility, the utility said in statement on Friday.

 WhiteWater is being investigated for the “delivery of contracts under suspicion of corruption, breach of trust and influence peddling,” the Comision Federal de Electricidad (CFE) said in its statement.